-MICUH has limited financial resources and options available to fund renewable energy activities for Anguilla, but has overall adequate human resources and skills regarding renewable energy:
+MICUH has limited financial resources and options available to fund renewable energy activities for Anguilla.
+However, it has overall adequate human resources and skills regarding renewable energy.

-• Availability of financial resources-MICUH is funded by the Government's general budget, which the UK Government stresses should be balanced.
-In 2010, the Government was able to balance its budget given revenues obtained through the development of a new resort in Anguilla; fuel taxes are also an important source of revenue (Government gets 40 to 50 EC cents per IG in tax revenue on 80 percent of the diesel consumed by ANGLEC).
+- Availability of financial resources-MICUH is funded by the Government's general budget, which the UK Government stresses should be balanced.
+In 2010, the Government was able to balance its budget given revenues obtained through the development of a new resort in Anguilla.
+Fuel taxes are also an important source of revenue (Government gets 40 to 50 EC cents per IG in tax revenue on 80 percent of the diesel consumed by ANGLEC).
 Since 2011, the Government's budget is tighter, and MICUH has very limited funds for studies on renewable energy or electricity sector reform.
 As pointed out by AREO, Anguilla's options to obtain funding for renewable energy activities are limited.
 Anguilla is not eligible for funding by entities such as the World Bank, the Inter-American Development Bank, or the Organization of American States.
-Anguilla can access funding from the Caribbean Community (CARICOM) and the Caribbean Development Bank, but only for investment stage activities; securing prefeasibility funding has been difficult.
-The funds that are secured often have to go through the public sector, but the public sector has little time to search for or apply to these funds;
+Anguilla can access funding from the Caribbean Community (CARICOM) and the Caribbean Development Bank, but only for investment stage activities.
+Securing pre-feasibility funding has been difficult.
+The funds that may be secured must be secured through the public sector, but the public sector has little time to search or apply for these funds - Availability of human resources-MICUH's energy department comprises the Permanent Secretary; one full time officer (the Director of Public Utilities and Telecommunications); and a Chief Engineer responsible for all infrastructure (who provides support to the Energy Department).
+Regulatory capabilities are limited, but that is consistent with a limited set of rules to administer, and a limited number of occasions when they could be administered anyway in a small system.
+Functioning is efficient in spite of small size.
+The Government expects to transfer its regulatory and governance functions for utility services to the Public Utilities Commission.
+The Public Utilities Commission Act was drafted with this intention

-- Availability of human resources-MICUH's energy department comprises the Permanent Secretary; one full time officer, the Director of Public Utilities and Telecommunications; and a Chief Engineer responsible for all infrastructure, who provides support to the Energy Department.
-Regulatory capabilities are limited, but that is consistent with a limited set of rules to administer, and a limited number of occasions when they could be administered anyway in a small system-outsourcing would be a better option.
-Functioning is efficient in spite of small size; and - Skills and experience in renewable energy-MICUH's staff is familiar with the main concepts, technologies, barriers and opportunities regarding renewables in Anguilla.
-Most have self-trained on the topic of renewable energy (attending several workshops and conferences, doing research and taking online courses, and discussing with experts), building on solid academic credentials.
+■ Skills and experience in renewable energy-MICUH's staff is familiar with the main concepts, technologies, barriers, and opportunities regarding renewables in Anguilla.
+Most staff have self-trained on the topic of renewable energy (attending several workshops and conferences, doing research and taking online courses, and discussing with experts).
+Self-training builds on solid academic credentials.